Tip 5: Close the Deal

 Stick to it

-With this bargaining method, you will start by offering what you believe is the absolute lowest amount the seller will accept for the car.
+With this bargaining method, you will start by offering what you believe is near the lowest amount the seller will accept for the car.
 (Assuming that amount fits with the value of the car to you.)

 Cheat to the low side if you’re most interested in getting the best possible price, or to the higher side if you are in love with this particular car and don’t want to risk it getting away.
 Let the seller know that you don’t like haggling, so you’re offering the exact amount you’re willing to pay, and it’s firm.
 Be sure to include any repairs or maintenance items you want done as conditions of buying.